The MCPA does NOT sell or purchase medical cannabis

 A: Yes.

-2. A practitioner’s statement confirming that the patient has a debilitating medical condition Documentation demonstrating that the nonresident cardholder is allowed to possess medical cannabis or cannabis preparations in the jurisdiction where he or she resides
+Documentation demonstrating that the nonresident cardholder is allowed to possess medical cannabis or cannabis preparations in the jurisdiction where he or she resides

-3. The amount of cannabis products, including the amount of concentrated cannabis, each cardholder and nonresident cardholder can possess
+2. The amount of cannabis products, including the amount of concentrated cannabis, each cardholder and nonresident cardholder can possess

 The fee for a card for a nonresident patient is $75.00.